Collect Income While You Wait To Buy Stocks At A Discount

 This strategy is essentially the same concept that we use in a put selling strategy.

 For the most part, we like to use the put selling strategy on stocks that we really want to own that have been beaten down.
-Like your friend, when we sell a put contract, we are making an offer that is below the current market price for a specified amount of time, and expect that the majority of the time we will not actually be obligated to purchase stock.
+Like your friend, when we sell a put contract, we are making an offer that is below the current market price for a specified amount of time.
+We expect that the majority of the time we will not actually have to purchase stock.
 Instead, we’ll just collect the premium from selling the puts — which in turn boosts the value of our investment account.

 However, there are times when we will be obligated to buy shares of stock.
 This is why we prefer to use stocks that we ultimately want to own, and stocks that have already been beaten down.
 Selling puts on these types of stocks ensures that it will be in an attractive stock that is trading at a significant discount to historical prices.